mintpepper95/KnowledgeIsPower/Javascript/Atlassian HTML.md

 E.g I'm on page `https://youtube.com`, and I'm making a fetch request to `https://meta.com`, a different origin.

 For a cross origin request, browser will check if `meta.com` allows requests from `youtube.com` .
 It does this by adding `Origin` header in its request ( browser does this automatically ) .
-Server checks `Origin` header and see if request is allowed., if server agrees to accept, it adds a special header `Access-Control-Allow-Origin` to the response.
-Browser checks this header, if missing, it blocks access to the response, and we see CORS error.
+The meta server checks `Origin` header and see if request is allowed., if server agrees to accept, it adds a special header `Access-Control-Allow-Origin` to the response.
+Browser checks this header, if missing or header mismatch the origin, it blocks access to the response, and we see CORS error.

 ![[Pasted image 20250320004226.png]]